rancher/rke1-docs/docs/installation/installation.md

 :::tip

-For information on which Docker versions were tested with your version of RKE, refer to the [terms of service](https://rancher.com/support-maintenance-terms) for installing Rancher on RKE.
+For information on which Docker versions were tested with your version of RKE, refer to the [support matrix](https://www.suse.com/suse-rke1/support-matrix/all-supported-versions/) for installing Rancher on RKE.

 :::